 I was the lead host for the first series of the HetSys podcast series, Multiscale MusingsLink opens in a new window, and for the second series have taken on a leadership role.
 We interview academics with research interests in the area of predictive modelling, talking to them about their hobbies and interests, and also details of their research.
 The podcast is aimed at a general audience.

 Hobbies and Interests

 I am heavily involved with the University of Warwick Archery ClubLink opens in a new window.
-For the 2021/22 academic year I am the club Secretary, but in the past I have also held the roles of Equipment Officer (2019/20, 2020/21) and Team Captain (2016/17).
+For the 2021/22 academic year I was the club Secretary.
+In the past I have also held the roles of Equipment Officer (2019/20, 2020/21) and Team Captain (2016/17).
 I enjoy both the competitive and social aspects of the sport, and am also a qualified Archery GB Level 2 coach.